sfu-cmpt340/EMOTIC_g3/README.md

 # SFU CMPT 340 Project - EMOTIC - EEG Monitoring of Thoughts and Individual Conditions

-A project using EEG data from the MindWave Mobile 2 to analyze and interpret users' emotional states through neural signal processing and machine learning.
+A project using EEG to analyze and interpret users' emotional states through neural signal processing and machine learning.

 ## Team Members
 1. Maisha Supritee Chowdhury